-^{} Fabians - members of the Fabian Society, a British reformist organisation founded in 1884.
+\ Fabians - members of the Fabian Society, a British reformist organisation founded in 1884.
 It grouped mostly bourgeois intellectuals - scholars, writers, politicians - including Sydney and Beatrice Webb, Ramsay MacDonald and Bernard Shaw.
 The Fabians denied the necessity for the proletarian class struggle and for the socialist revolution.
 They contended that the transition from capitalism to socialism could only be effected through minor social reforms, that is, gradual changes.
-Lenin described Fabian ideas as impossible without a struggle against opportunist prejudices general, and of the imperialist bourgeoisie in particular, is the working people from the influence of the bourgeoisie in division and redivision of this kind of booty.
-The struggle to free and weak nations.
-And the imperialist war is a war for the Itane long been exploiting and enslaving a whole number of small but of "their" state, for the majority of the so-called Great Powers socialism" to the interests not only of "their" national bourgeoisie, conspicuous for the base, servile adaptation of the "leaders of concerning the "state".
+Lenin described Fabian ideas as conspicuous for the base, servile adaptation of the "leaders of socialism" to the interests not only of "their" national bourgeoisie, but of "their" state, for the majority of the so-called Great Powers have long been exploiting and enslaving a whole number of small and weak nations.
+And the imperialist war is a war for the division and redivision of this kind of booty.
+The struggle to free the working people from the influence of the bourgeoisie in general, and of the imperialist bourgeoisie in particular, is impossible without a struggle against opportunist prejudices concerning the "state".